 - 3.1 All paint/coating mixing and equipment cleaning shall take place in a dedicated building/area, which shall be provided where appropriate with an extract ventilation system.
-The discharge from the system shall comply with condition 1.1 and in any case shall be released so as not to give rise to an offensive odour at the activity boundary site. - 3.2 All spray gun testing and spray out following cleaning shall be done into either an equipment-cleaning machine with the extraction system running, or into the pipe spray booth whilst the extraction is running.
-A receptacle shall be provided to collect the solvent, which is put through the spray gun.
-The receptacle used to collect the solvent shall be kept lidded at all times when not in use. - 3.3 Where dirty solvents or waste paint are returned for recycling/re-use the operator shall ensure that receipts are provided and these receipts shall be retained at the activity site for a period of four years.
-All full, partially full or nominally empty containers, which hold or have held materials containing organic solvents shall be stored tightly lidded in a designated area or in an enclosed skip. - 3.4 All solvent soaked wiping cloths shall be stored in enclosed containers. - 3.5 A supply of absorbent material shall be held at the site for use in the event of spillages or organic solvents.
-Such spillages shall be cleared up immediately, and the collected material shall be held in an enclosed container pending removal from the site.
+The discharge from the system shall comply with condition 1.1 and in any case shall be released so as not to give rise to an offensive odour at the activity boundary site. - 3.2 Spray gun cleaning shall be undertaken by the circulation of solvent through the spray lines and the waste solvent collected via a sealed container.
+This shall take place inside the pipe spraying area of the building.

-4.0 Industrial Emissions Directive
+The receptacle used to collect the solvent shall be kept lidded at all times when not in use.

+3.3 Where dirty solvents or waste paint are returned for recycling/re-use the operator shall ensure that receipts are provided and these receipts shall be retained at the activity site for a period of four years.

+All full, partially full or nominally empty containers, which hold or have held materials containing organic solvents shall be stored tightly lidded in a designated area or in an enclosed skip.

+- 3.4 All solvent soaked wiping cloths shall be stored in enclosed containers. - 3.5 A supply of absorbent material shall be held at the site for use in the event of spillages or organic solvents.
+Such spillages shall be cleared up immediately, and the collected material shall be held in an enclosed container pending removal from the site. - 3.6 All waste shot and grit blasted material shall collected by a closed steel skip so as to prevent any fugitive emissions.
+Pipe work connected to the skip shall be regularly checked for leaks and wear. - 3.7 Di-isocyanates should preferably be stored in fixed tanks.
+Where storage of MDI or other di-isocyanates in portable containers is unavoidable, such containers should be stored in a well ventilated area and inspected (to check the integrity of the containers and that they have not become pressurised) by a responsible person before opening.
+Containers should not be pressurised unless specifically designed for this.
+Should container heating become necessary, this should not be done using a naked flame or other form of localised heating.
+Used and partly used containers should be securely lidded.
+Empty containers should be decontaminated before they are removed from the site to minimise emissions of isocyanates to the air.

+Operators must also consider condition 4.3 with regards to this condition.

+4.0 INDUSTRIAL EMISSIONS DIRECTIVE